pipicoker/analytic-dashboard-challenge/README.md

 This project is one page dashboard, where users can see details of their sales, total income, e.t.c

 ## Features
-Desktop screen
+Desktop screen,
-Tablet screen
+Tablet screen,
-Mobile screen
+Mobile screen,
-switch to light/dark theme
+switch to light/dark theme,
-search
+search,
-progress bar
+progress bar,
-profile dropdown
+profile dropdown,

 ## Prerequisites
 install node/npm